aperezmontan/test-automation-proj/README.md

 ### Other Considerations

--When running the app, you'll likely encounter a series of raised errors:
+- When running the app, you'll likely encounter a series of raised errors:
    ```sh
   ~> node js-entrypoint/index.js
   Error while trying to build a new CustomerBuilder: age ""Age"" is invalid